imperial-genomics-facility/igf-pipeline-help/qc_report_page.md

 <p>
 </p>

 Alternatively, select 'Run Home' tab from top level menu to access this page, if you are already in any lane level or sample level qc page.
-This page has tow sections

-  * Project information: Detail about the sequencing run and project
-  * Fastq read qc: A table of lane level qc reports, for the run

 <p>
 </p>